vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    This command should NOT be set normally.

-.. cfgcmd:: set protocols ospf passive-interface <interface>
+.. cfgcmd:: set protocols ospf interface <interface> passive [disable]

    This command specifies interface as passive.
 Passive interface advertises its address, but does not run the OSPF protocol (adjacencies are not formed and hello packets are not generated).

+   The optional `disable` option allows to exclude interface from passive state.
+   This command is used if the command :cfgcmd:`passive-interface default` was configured.

 .. cfgcmd:: set protocols ospf passive-interface default